-After her moment of clarity, Tami’s initial goal was to get clean and through drug court.
+After her moment of clarity, Tami’s initial goal was to get clean and finish drug court.
 Attending NOSW helped to illuminate her future path more clearly.

-After graduating from the two-week program, Tami set about returning to school to earn her bachelor’s degree in Human Services.
+After graduating from the two-week program, Tami set about returning to school to earn a degree in human services.
+She graduated from Bluegrass Community and Technical College with an associate’s degree in May 2023.
 She hopes her education will enable her to counsel Appalachian women who are trying to overcome trauma and addiction.

 Tami’s dynamic personality and determination are already positively impacting her community in ways she never thought possible!
 She continues her connection to NOSW and the residential program by volunteering and recruiting new participants.
 We are grateful for the example she set and are inspired by her actions.